 Consumer Price Indexes

 The Consumer Price Index (CPI) represents changes in prices of all goods and services purchased for consumption by urban households.
 Indexes are available for two population groups: a CPI for All Urban Consumers (CPI-U) and a CPI for Urban Wage Earners and Clerical Workers (CPI-W).
-Unless otherwise specified, data in the Digest are adjusted for inflation using the CPI-U. These values are frequently adjusted to a school-year basis by averaging the July through June figures.
-Price indexes are available for the United States, the four Census regions, size of city, cross-classifications of regions and size classes, and 26 local areas.
+Unless otherwise specified, data in this report are adjusted for inflation using the CPI-U. These values are generally adjusted to a school-year basis by averaging the July through June figures.
+Price indexes are available for the United States, the four Census regions, size of city, cross-classifications of regions and size-classes, and 23 local areas.
 The major uses of the CPI include as an economic indicator, as a deflator of other economic series, and as a means of adjusting income.

 Further information on consumer price indexes may be obtained from